SAP-samples/teched2023-DA260/exercises/ex1/README.md

     Note: As an alternative, you can click on the *Settings* tab in the middle of the screen to change the load type to *Initial and Delta*.

-15. For each target object, select the menu icon and select *Rename Target Object*:
+15. For each target object, select the three dot menu icon and select *Rename Target Object*:

       ![Rename_Replication_Flow](images/Rename_Replication_Flow.jpg)

-      Please rename Z_CDS_EPM_PO to Products, Z_CDS_EPM_SO to SalesOrders, Z_CDS_EPM_SO_I to SalesOrderItems and Z_CDS_EPM_BUPA to BusinessPartners.
+      Please rename Z_CDS_EPM_PD to Products, Z_CDS_EPM_SO to SalesOrders, Z_CDS_EPM_SO_I to SalesOrderItems and Z_CDS_EPM_BUPA to BusinessPartners.
 In this scenario we will let the replication flow create the target local tables instead of using pre-created tables.

     ![ex_01_15](images/ex_01_15.png)